 - Saikyo line: Also between Ikebukuro and Shibuya stops.

-While the city is a realm of flashy, neon-drenched clubs, bars and lounges, only in Golden Gai you will find traces of Tokyo’s postwar nightlife.
+While the city is a realm of flashy, neon-drenched clubs, bars, and lounges, only in Shinjuku Golden Gai you will find traces of Tokyo’s postwar nightlife.
 The vibe here is down to earth, locally-minded and still wonderfully strange.

 The Golden Gai is made up of six incredibly narrow alleys leading to even narrower passageways fit for a single person to pass through.
 It is a tightly packed area with about 200 bars.
 You will also find steep sets of stairs leading to a separate establishment, or a tiny flat, upstairs.